tgcidpl/I-Am-Rating-App-Vite/README.md

 This App provides an easy way to create custom favourites lists with dynamic rating.

-Data is currently being stored in Local Storage with future back-end communication in mind.
+User creation and authorisation is handled via Supabase.

+Created lists are stored in Local Storage.

 UI is minimalistic and mobile-first.
-User creation and authorisation is handled via Supabase.

 Technologies:
 REACT